theXYZT/pulsarbat/CONTRIBUTING.rst

 If you are reporting a bug, please include:

-* Your operating system name and version.
-* Any details about your local setup that might be helpful in troubleshooting.
+* Details about your local setup that might be helpful in troubleshooting such as operating system, package versions, etc.
 * Detailed steps to reproduce the bug.

 Fix Bugs